nefilim/SNSMonitor/README.md

 SNSMonitor
 ==========

 HTTP(s) service to consume SNS Notifications.
-The primary motivation for creating this is to keep Chef's view in sync with EC2 Auto Scale groups (created by CloudFormation).
+The primary motivation for creating this is to keep Chef's view in sync with EC2 Auto Scale groups.
+When AutoScale groups scale out, new nodes are registered with Chef (Hosted/Server) as they start up but when the AutoScale group scales in/down, the nodes & clients are orphaned in Chef (Hosted/Server).
+By registering your AutoScalingGroup with a SNS topic, notifications are sent for the group lifecycle events.
+SNSMonitor will consume these notifications and in case of scaling in/down, the corresponding chef nodes & clients will be deleted from Chef (Hosted/Server).

 Depends on https://github.com/nefilim/ScalaChefClient.
 A HTTP(s) subscription needs to be added to the SNS topic (that is associated with your AutoScale group) that points to the endpoint exposed by this service.
-Note that SNS doesn't appear to support VPC nodes, so it must be a public (or the ELB in front of it at least), for instance:
+Note that SNS doesn't appear to support VPC nodes, so it must be a public (or public ELB fronted), for instance:

 http://54.54.23.23:8080/snsmonitor/v1/event